 Made with simple ingredients like flour, butter, and your sourdough starter, this crust is flaky, tender, and full of character.
 Whether you’re a seasoned baker or just diving into sourdough, this recipe promises a unique flavor experience for your pies.

-Let’s talk about what starter discard you should use for this sweet and buttery sourdough pie crust, then dig into some tips and tricks to making the perfect flaky, buttery pie at home.
+Let’s talk about what starter discard you should use for this sweet and buttery sourdough pie crust, then dig into some tips and tricks for making the perfect flaky, buttery pie at home.

 Why Use Sourdough Starter Discard in a Pie Crust?